Diagnostic Medical Sonography

 The mission of the Diagnostic Medical Sonography Program is to provide students with both the academic and technical foundations to competently and safely perform sonography exams and procedures, to prepare qualified diagnostic medical sonographers who will ethically respond to the needs of patients with technical competence and compassion, and to assume a vital professional role as a medical team member.

 The Diagnostic Medical Sonography program at Idaho State University would not be possible without the support of our community partners.
-Seeing the great need for trained sonographers in Eastern Idaho, Idaho State University has entered into a unique collaboration with Portnuef Medical Center and Eastern Idaho Regional Medical Center to help eleviate that need.
-Thanks to the financial support of EIRMC and PMC, ISU started the DMS program in Summer 2019 and is starting to produce educated, trained, and certified sonographers that can provide ultrasound imaging to the people of Eastern Idaho and beyond.
+Seeing the great need for trained sonographers in Eastern Idaho, Idaho State University has entered into a unique collaboration with Portneuf Medical Center to help alleviate that need.
+Thanks to the financial support of PMC, ISU started the DMS program in Summer 2019 and is starting to produce educated, trained, and certified sonographers that can provide ultrasound imaging to the people of Eastern Idaho and beyond.